Skip to content

 --enable-oauth Enable embedded OAuth 2.1 Authorization Server (PKCE auth-code, DCR, refresh)

---public-url URL Public HTTPS URL pinning the issuer and well-known documents (required when behind a reverse proxy)
+--public-url URL Public HTTPS URL pinning the issuer and well-known documents (strongly recommended behind a reverse proxy; serve still starts without it)

 --trusted-user-header HEADER HTTP header name containing the authenticated user (trusted only because the fronting proxy strips client-supplied copies)